Lesson 3: Servo Motors

 The Arduino’s USB power supply provides about 500mA total.
 A single SG90 moving under light load is usually fine, but if your servo jitters, stalls, or your Arduino resets, you may be hitting the current limit.

 If your Arduino resets when the servo moves, the servo is drawing too much current from USB.
 Power the servo from an external 5V supply (like a USB phone charger rated 1A+).
 Connect the supply’s 5V directly to the servo’s red wire and the supply’s GND to both the servo’s brown wire and the Arduino’s GND (shared ground).
-Do not connect the external 5V to the Arduino’s 5V pin.
+Do not connect the external 5V to the Arduino’s 5V pin while USB is also connected—this creates conflicting power sources.

 For projects with multiple servos, you will almost certainly need an external power supply.
 Two or more servos moving simultaneously can easily exceed 1A.
 For larger builds, consider a dedicated servo driver board like the PCA9685, which provides its own power bus and can control up to 16 servos via I2C.